Academic Enhancement Program

 Beginning in 1998, Holy Cross High School recognized the need to assist students with limited disabilities and became the first Catholic high school to implement a program to meet the needs of students with learning disabilities and difficulties.

-The program, which began with seven students, today has over 75 students receiving help.
+The program, which began with seven students, today has over 35% of our students enrolled in it.

 The mission of the Academic Enhancement Program is to equip learning disabled students with the necessary organizational, study, and self-advocacy skills that will enable them to succeed not only in high school, but also to become life-long learners.